• Free shipping

 - Poor acoustics in offices and work environments

-- Sound spreading between rooms or floors
+- Sound transmitted between rooms or floors

 Digital acoustic consulting – free of charge

-1. Pictures of the room or environment
+1. Photos of the room or the environment

 4. A brief description of how the problem is experienced

-Would you like help analyzing a noise problem
+Would you like help analyzing a noise problem?

 On-site acoustic consulting

-A customer visit normally involves:
+A site visit typically involves:

 - Review of the sound problem together with the customer